 iProgram's basic workflow, depicted in Figure 2, is to i) apply an occupancy detection technique to infer occupancy from smart meter data, ii) use the inferred long-term occupancy pattern to compute a histogram of the probability of occupancy at any time each day, and iii) generate a static schedule that minimizes the mismatch time (or optimizes a user-specified tradeoff between miss time and waste time).
-Since prior general occupancy detection techniques [4, 16] do not work well for iProgram, as discussed in Section 2, we present a new targeted technique designed specifically to work without training data on energy-inefficient homes with misprogrammed thermostats.
+Since prior general occupancy detection techniques [Chen et al. 2013; Kleiminger et al. 2013] do not work well for iProgram, as discussed in Section 2, we present a new targeted technique designed specifically to work without training data on energy-inefficient homes with misprogrammed thermostats.
 We then discuss translating the inferred occupancy patterns into non-contiguous schedules for programmable thermostats.
-Our techniques combine several statistical methods, including time-series decomposition and probabilitybased occupancy modeling, to derive custom thermostat schedules.
+Our techniques combine several statistical methods, including time-series decomposition and probability-based occupancy modeling, to derive custom thermostat schedules.
 In addition, we present multiple extensions to our basic technique.

-3.1 Detecting Occupancy
+3.1.
+Detecting Occupancy

-Our approach derives from the notion of "burstiness" in network protocols, such as TCP [26].
+Our approach derives from the notion of "burstiness" in network protocols, such as TCP [Shakkottai and Brownlee 2005].
 A TCP flow consists of a sequence of packets from a source to a destination server.
 Intuitively, a burst is then a group of consecutive packets with shorter inter-arrival times than packets occurring before or after the group.
 In addition, a group of bursts with shorter inter-arrival times than bursts occurring before or after the group is referred to as a family of bursts.